 Perhaps this is a philosophical question that it is worth devoting a whole film to, but let’s not pretend it hasn’t been done before.
 And if Ridley Scott does think this is a profound philosophical conundrum, why tackle it so superficially?

 Because the film is superficial.
 It is very obvious that it is being made for crass commercial reasons.
 There are many nods in the direction of the original Alien films (to reel in the punters who liked them) and many loose threads and unanswered questions (to open up the options for sequels).
-But set the film next to Scott’s gritty, sweaty and truely frightening original Alien and the sheer poverty of this new film is very apparent.
-Set it next to (for example) JJ Abram’s re-envisioned Star Trek film and the cack-handedness of Prometheus as a vehicle for kick-starting a failing franchise is also very obvvious.
+But set the film next to Scott’s gritty, sweaty and truly frightening original Alien and the sheer poverty of this new film is very apparent.
+Set it next to (for example) JJ Abram’s re-envisioned Star Trek film and the cack-handedness of Prometheus as a vehicle for kick-starting a failing franchise is also very obvious.

 No. For me Prometheus just confirms that Scott is losing his touch.